JeffreyIEscobar/tic-tac-toe/README.md

 The computer opponent makes random valid moves in this basic implementation.
 To create a smarter computer player, you can modify the `computerMove` function in the `script.js` file with more advanced AI logic.

+## Features

+- Player vs. Computer gameplay.
+- Win detection and game-ending conditions.
+- Game status display.
+- Reset button to start a new game.